web3privacy/web3privacy/README.md

 ## Bridge
 - [Shinobi](https://www.sbtc.ninja) - Privacy Solution for Bitcoin Using the Secret Network
 - [Aztec Connect](https://aztec.network/connect/) - The Aztec Connect SDK allows any Ethereum protocol to be integrated in Aztec’s private rollup with a simple Solidity interface and front-end SDK.
+- [ChainPort Private Bridge](https://www.chainport.io/private-bridge) - Full control and security for your token – manage supported chains, path, amounts, and own the keys.

 ## Messaging
 - [Waku](https://waku.org) - Waku is the communication layer for Web3.
 Decentralized communication that scales.